MaZyGer/Event-Framework/README.md

     }
 }
 ```
 Update without problems your UI with the event listener component.
-Also the ConverToEvent is an helper which includes conversation between different types like int to float.
+Also the ConverToEvent is an helper which includes convertion between different types like int to float.
 ![Text Updater](https://i.imgur.com/8BSbsgJ.png)